deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 # Requirements

 - NodeJS >= 10.16 and npm >= 5.6 installed.
-- Truffle, which can be installed globally with `npm install -g truffle`.
 - Metamask extension added to the browser, which must only be obtained from the official [Metamask website](https://metamask.io).
 Do not download Metamask from an unofficial source.

-# Let's start to build our DAO
+# Let's start building our DAO

 ### Step 1: Creating a new .sol file on REMIX